davidbrandfonbrener/davidbrandfonbrener.github.io/_posts/2021-02-25-overparam-bandit.md

 ---

 Recent results in supervised learning suggest that while overparameterized models have the capacity to overfit, they in fact generalize quite well[^zhang][^belkin].
 We wanted to know whether these models also work well in decision making problems.
 Rather than going straight to the full RL problem that includes temporal credit assignment and exploration, we decided to start with an offline contextual bandit problem since this is most similar to the supervised problem.
-This lets us isolate the effects of the fact that decision making problems only reveal the outcome of the selected action instead of all possible actions, i.e. we only see *bandit feedback*.
+This lets us isolate the difference between a decision making and supervised problem.
+Namely, a decision making problem only observes *bandit feedback* meaning that at each state we only see the outcome of the selected action instead of all possible actions.

 This post will go through an example problem to introduce some of the main results from our recent paper [Offline Contextual Bandits with Overparameterized Models](https://arxiv.org/abs/2006.15368).
 Briefly, our main results are the following: